Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 get ready for bed.
 An important factor that I learned after the fact was: I needed to respect this alarm to go to sleep like I do the waking up alarm.
 Waking up in the morning was never a problem, in-fact I am almost always ready to go the moment the alarm goes off.
 Which is another habit that needed to be controlled carefully.
-As you may have guessed, that shutdown alarm did not get the same respect as the wakup alarm.
+As you may have guessed, that shutdown alarm did not get the same respect as the wakeup alarm.
 Eventually it started to be ignored causing a slip back into sleep deprivation habit.

 The was nothing, at the time, that would get me to respect the alarm.
 I always felt like there needed to be more time to